Dependencies

 exempt their contents from file collision checks.
 Always include your

-weak blockers in RDEPEND
+weak blockers in RDEPEND!

 If it is strictly necessary to resolve the blocker before the package is built (installed), a strong blocker must be used instead.
 In this case, temporary simultaneous installation of the conflicting packages is not allowed.
 Strong blockers are expressed using the following syntax: